Community Patients' Agencies

 They can be that self-interested, and persuade themselves that they aren't, because patients do not have the information necessary to be too wise to let them.
 It is possible for patients to get that information, but not from anyone in medicine.
 Health care professionals are better off when no one knows who or what is good, and when no one knows who or what is too expensive, so their systems are setup to ensure that no one does.

-They balk at hearing that and protest that it is not true.
+Health care professionals balk at hearing this and protest that it is not true.
 But does anyone in medicine know if one specific nurse was involved in every fatal infection caught last year in the hospital to which you are about to be sent?
 Medicine makes sure that no one knows (see Cullen).

 We were too naive to ignore their counsel